outofmbufs/pidcontrol/README.md

 This will print 0.666 even though the control variable would otherwise normally be calculated to be "0" in this situation as the pv is equal to the (default) setpoint and only Kp is non-zero.

-Bashing `u` this early in the sequence is unlikely to be useful, but later in the sequence (i.e, in a postcalc handler) `u` could be usefully modified if it were necessary to restrict the range of it under certain conditions.
+Bashing `u` this early in the sequence is unlikely to be useful, but later in the sequence (i.e, in a `PH_compute_u` handler) `u` could be usefully modified.

-Here is a better way to implement "setpoint as a percent" ... this precalc modifier sets the `e` value, which is normally computed as:
+Given this hook point, here is a better way to implement "setpoint as a percent" ... this modifier sets the `e` value, which is normally computed as:

     e = setpoint - pv

 but this overrides it as shown, to allow the setpoint to be scaled up by 100 (i.e., expressed as a percent) in the attribute, but be treated as a value between 0 and 1 in the error term calculation:

     class SetpointPercent(PIDModifier):
-        def PH_precalc(self, event):
+        def PH_base_terms(self, event):
             event.e = (event.pid.setpoint / 100) - event.pid.pv

 The underlying PIDPlus code only uses the setpoint in the `e` calculation, so by doing this calculation here the setpoint can be treated as scaled by 100.

-**PIDHookMidCalc**:
-After the precalc events are handled, the PIDPlus code fills in values for e/p/i/d (but not u) for any attribute not provided by any precalc handler and then generates a MidCalc event.
+**PIDHookModifyTerms**:
+This event occurs immediately after all the base terms are established, whether they were obtained by the built-in calculations or from values provided by `PH_base_terms` handlers.

+HANDLER SIGNATURE: `PH_modify_terms(self, event)`

 READ-WRITE ATTRIBUTES:
-- `e` -- the current candidate error value.
-Will NEVER be None.
 - `p` -- the current candidate (unweighted) proportional term value.
 NEVER None.
 - `i` -- the current (unweighted) candidate integral term value.
 NEVER None.
 - `d` -- the current (unweighted) candidate derivative term value.
 NEVER None.
 - `u` -- the control value to ultimately return.
 Default: None

 READ-ONLY ATTRIBUTES:
+- `e` -- the current candidate error value.
+Will NEVER be None.
 - `pid` -- the PIDPlus object

-Essentially this gives handlers of this event a second swing at the parameters, including the default values that the unmodified behavior would calculate anyway, with the exception of `u` (only visible in the postcalc event).
-A midcalc handler can still bash `u` here if it wants to override what would otherwise be the weighted combination of the given p/i/d values here.

-**PIDHookPostCalc**:
+Essentially this gives handlers of this event a second swing at the parameters, with a full view of all values whether supplied by the internal calculations or by `PH_base_terms` handlers.
+The `p`, `i`, and `d` attributes will never be None here (as the framework will fill them in if they were not provided in a `PH_base_term`).
+The `u` parameter will normally be None, as it is a rare use-case for a `PH_base_terms` to want to supply a meaningful `u` at that stage; but, theoretically, it could be non-None here.
+A `PH_modify_terms` handler can also modify `u` here, though it may be more typical to do it in the PIDHookCalculateU stage which is explicitly set up for that.

+The `e` term can not be modified here as it has already been used by this point.

+**PIDHookCalculateU**:
 The last of the three events during `.pid()` calculation.
 At this stage a candidate `u` value has been computed from the p/i/d terms.
 Only the `u` value can be overridden at this stage; the remaining attributes are read-only.

+HANDLER SIGNATURE: `PH_calculate_u(self, event)`

 READ-WRITE ATTRIBUTES:
 - `u` -- the candidate control value to ultimately return.
 Will NEVER be None.